scubatricky1010/forma/readme.txt

   The procedure may change for you the config.php file (if writable, or require you to download it and upload to the web root folder, if not)

+4.1 Upgrade from version 2.xx

+During upgrade from forma.lms 2.x  to forma.lms 2.2 and later, pay attention to
+a) Template
+   Template 2.0 and 2.1 are not compatible with 2.2
+   During the upgrade the site template is updated to "standard".
+   Minimum template version required (see release notes)

+4.2 Upgrade from version 1.xx

+During upgrade from forma.lms 1.x  to forma.lms 2.xx, pay attention to
+a) Database
+   after upgrade the DB are not full compatible with forma.lms 1.xx, and there is no path to go back.
+   Made a backup before upgrade
+b) Template
+   Template 1.xx are not compatible with 2.xx
+   During the upgrade the site template is updated to "standard"
+c) Dropped feature
+d) Customscripts
+   All customization made through customscripts/ must be reviewed and ported to the 2.0 current version. forma.lms does not check base version file with your customized version in customscripts folder.
+There is no version check support for customscripts files

+e) The update detects the use of the mysql / mysqli driver and changes the configuration appropriately

+At the end of the upgrade process, check all the system configuration settings to validate your needs.
+The update procedure tries to keep the settings, but new options have been added and others have been removed

+Please, double check above release notes before upgrading

+4.3 Upgrade from docebo ce 3.x, docebo ce 4.x

+You can directly upgrade your old docebo (either series 3.6.x and 4.x) installations to forma.lms 2.x The config.php file is completely changed from D36 and with more config options since D4.x The upgrade procedure change for you the config.php and write (if writable), or require you to download it and upload to the web root folder.
+Coming from D36 review the config.php and add your own settings, if needed

+5. LOADING A NEW LANGUAGE

+- Make sure that you have the required xml file on your PC (get it from installation tarball)
+- Go in the administration area
+- Go in language import/export
+- Select the xml file
+- Choose if you want to overwrite previous translation or not
+- Click Import

+6. OTHER